ahmedsayed1850/travel-app/README.md

 ### Project

-ravel Application using Google Maps.
+Travel Application using Google Maps.
 With Geolocation, Google Maps API, Fetching restaurants, hotels, and attractions based on the location from specialized Rapid APIs, data filtering, and much more Advanced React Concepts, Ref Creating user interface using MUI